ilci66/opengl-expriments/readme.md

 ## TODO Next

-Try to finish the exercises on the website before moving on for the textures
+I finished the texture exercices now I need to work on trasnfromations